The 2024 Small Grants Scheme has closed

 Stage 2: Full proposal

-Shortlisted applicants will be invited to submit a more detailed proposal by 29th July 2022.
+Shortlisted applicants are invited to submit a more detailed proposal.

 Full proposals will contain a response to reviewers’ comments, a case for support (up to four pages, using the headings from the outline application form), and an itemised budget.